hatemBT/courses-docker-for-data-science/chapter1.md

 ```

-Docker is the most container technology used in the market even DataCamp uses docker.
-But what is a `container` ?? the container is an environment that is isolated from the host OS which means  it have his own processes and file system but it share the basic infrastructure which is the Linux kernel.
+Docker is the most container technology used in the market, It was first started in 2013 and is developed by `Docker, Inc.`.
+But what is a `container` ??The container is an environment that is isolated (little bit like the virtual machine) from the host OS which mean it has his own processes and file system  but it shares the basic infrastructure which is the Linux kernel and the `Docker engine (server)` is the responsible for running and managing containers.

+Docker is used to ship , deploy and run applications for testing and production environments.
+How to create a docker image ? `Dockerfile` is a yaml file that contain instruction or steps to build custom images based on a standard images (alpine, debian, ubuntu, centos ...) often founded on `Dockerhub` which is a public container registry that contains a lot of images created by other people.

 <!-- Guidelines for the question: https://instructor-support.datacamp.com/en/articles/2375516-course-multiple-choice-exercises. -->